Home Run Derby Wins It

-2017 Futures League Extra Innings Format - "Homerun Derby Wins It"
+Futures League Extra Innings Format - "Home Run Derby Wins It"

-If a game is tied after the 10th inning the game will go to a homerun derby (shootout).
-Each team will receive one point if tied after 10 innings and pitcher's won't receive a win or a loss.
-The team that wins the derby will be awarded an additional point (2 points total for win).
+If a game is tied after the 10th inning, the game will go to a homerun derby (shootout).
+The team that wins the Home Run Derby will win the game.

-Field Manager from each team will choose up to 3 players from their active roster to participate in the first round of the derby.
-The name of those players will be handed to the home plate umpire.
-Visiting team will hit first.
+Field Manager from each team will choose up to three players from their active roster to participate in the first round of the derby.
+The visiting team will hit first.

 -If a player or manager or coach had been thrown out of the game at any point they aren't eligible to participate during the HR Derby/Shootout.

 -Umpires remain on the field.
 They will judge fair and foul and legal home runs.
 The home plate umpire should keep the official home run total.